CiscoDevNet/sample-ws-jsxapi-vue/README.md

 ### Edit configuration and enable using Websocket

-Using **RoomKit GUI** you need to make next changes
-Go to _Setup_ -> _Configurations_
+Using **Webex device GUI** you need to make next changes Go to _Setup_ -> _Configurations_
 In left menu chose _HttpClient_ settings and change _AllowInsecureHTTPS_ from False on True

 ![](img/AllowInsecureHTTPS.png)

-Then navigate to your Room Kit gui page like https://10.10.20.30 and approve the room kit self-sign certificate in your browser
+Then navigate to your Webex device GUI page like https://10.10.20.30 and approve the room kit self-sign certificate in your browser
 ![](img/self-sign_certificate.png)

 WebSocket's library that we use will indicate an error when we using HTTP

-Also, Using RoomKit GUI you need to enable using Websocket
+Also, Using Webex device GUI you need to enable using Websocket

 _Go to Setup_ -> _Configurations_